Three Years of ChatGPT:How It Quietly Transformed the World

 How Worried Are You That AI Could Replace Your Job?

-Survey Question: "How concerned are you that generative-AI tools (like ChatGPT or similar assistants) could replace your current job or role within the next five years?"
+Survey Question: "How concerned are you that generative-AI tools (like ChatGPT) could replace your current job within the next five years?"

 Level of Concern About Job Replacement